berlin/haushaltsdaten/README.md

 # _Berliner Haushaltsdaten - Dataviz_

+TODO: add image

 This data visualization communicates Berlin's public expenditures.
-It describes in which fields data is spent, it compares the planed expenditures from the real ones and shows which departments are responsible for them.
+It describes in which fields data is spent (or earned) and which district or area is responsible for the expenditure.

+The means of visualization is a so-called [treemap](https://en.wikipedia.org/wiki/Treemapping) which allows comparing different expense areas and zooming into the hierarchies of expenses.

+The treemap visualization is embedabble by using the _Einbetten_ option.

+In addition, a list below the visualization renders the items which belong to the currently selected expense field (ordered by amount in €).

+A homepage and FAQ page provide contextual information.

+> **Attention: This is a prototype, not a finished software.**

 ## The data

-- open data from daten.berlin.de (published bi-annually)
+The data used is available as Open Data in Berlin's official [Open Data portal](https://daten.berlin.de/datensaetze).
+It is usually published bi-annually and includes the data for the next 2 years.

-- published as XLS, we covert to CSV and add to PostgreSQL database
+The data comes as Excel files (`.xlsx`), which is converted to CSV and then loaded into a PostgreSQL database.

-- more info in Supabase repo
-- alternatives to Supabase?
+We currently use a PostgreSQL database provided by [Supabase](https://supabase.com/).
+Find information for this setup in the [haushaltsdaten-supabase repo](https://github.com/berlin/haushaltsdaten-supabase).

+> **A note on our usage of Supabase**: We are using Supabase because it provides a convenient data access layer.
+There are certainly alternatives for accessing the data which could be explored in the future.

 ## Tech stack